CompPhysics/MLSummerSchool/README.md

-The goals of this course on Machine Learning and Data Analysis are to give the participants a deeper understanding and critical view of several widely popular Machine Learning algorithms, covering both supervised and unsupervised learning.
+The goals of these lectures on Machine Learning and Data Analysis are to give the participants a deeper understanding and critical view of several widely popular Machine Learning algorithms, covering both supervised and unsupervised learning.
 The learning outcomes involve an understanding of the following central methods:

 - Basic concepts of machine learning and data analysis and statistical concepts like expectation values, variance, covariance, correlation functions and errors;
 - Estimation of errors using cross-validation, blocking, bootstrapping and jackknife methods;
 - Optimization of functions
 - Linear Regression and Logistic Regression;
-- Dimensionality reductions, from PCA to clustering
 - Neural networks and deep learning;
-- Convolutional Neural Networks
-- Recurrent Neureal Networks and Autoencoders
 - Decisions trees and random forests

-## The course has two central parts
+## The lectures have two central parts

 1. Statistical analysis and optimization of data
 2. Machine learning

-These topics will be scattered thorughout the course and may not  necessarily be taught separately.
+These topics will be scattered thorughout the lectures and may not  necessarily be taught separately.
 Rather, we will often take an approach (during the lectures and project/exercise sessions) where say elements from statistical data analysis are mixed with specific Machine Learning algorithms.

 ### Statistical analysis and optimization of data